 Best use: Budget camping, hiking, backpacking

 Perhaps the most budget friendly hammock tent on this list, don’t let the ASYM Classic G4 Hammock tent’s price fool you.
-Even though it comes at a price as low as $ 33.29, this hammock comes equipped with a shock cord and carry pouch.
+This hammock comes equipped with a shock cord and carry pouch.
 It’s constructed out of highly durable and rain resistant parachute nylon and boasts a large bed of 118 inches long.

 Not only is it relatively light, but it’s also compact to folding into a neat carrying pouch that is easy to transport.
 This hammock tent can also be used for a variety of functions including a normal open hammock by putting the mosquito net on the bottom, a hammock tent with the mosquito net up, a lounging seat, and a sleeping bag when used for lying on the ground.

 With a 100% money back guarantee, this hammock is a wise investment for those wanting an introduction to hammock camping.